al-berger/regd/data/MANUAL.md

 Print the specified sections of persistent tokens or all sections if sections are not specified.

-## COMMAND LINE RUN OPTIONS
+## COMMAND LINE OPTIONS
-All command line run option can be used both when starting a server as well as when invoking regd as a client (for sending commands to the running server).
+All _regd_ command line options can be used both when starting a server as well as when invoking regd as a client (for sending commands to the running server).

 ### --log-level <_log_level_>
 This command line start option sets the level of the log output.
 Log level can be one of the following values:
 DEBUG, INFO, WARNING, ERROR, CRITICAL.
 Log level is the type of events which which cause the program to produce output.
+Can be used

-### --user <_username_>
+### --server-name <_server_name_>
-The user name of the effective owner of the server process which the command is sent to.
+This option applies only to file socket servers.
+For servers running on an IP address it is ignored.
+_Server mode_ : When starting a server on a file socket, this option assigns server the name which will be used for sending it commands and distinguishing it from other servers of the same user.
+When starting the first file socket server instance, the server name is optional (if it is omitted, the default name is used).
+When starting second and following instances, the server name is mandatory.
+The server name must be unique within one user account.
+Different users on one machine can have identically named servers.
+The server name can have length up to 32 characters.
+_Client mode_ : When contacting to a running server, the server name must be specified on the command line in following cases:
+- the server command is sent from a guest user (that is from a user account other than the server process owner account).
+In this case the server name must be prefixed with the server process owner username and '@' character.
+- the server was explicitly assigned a name on startup.
+In this case the server owner must contact the server using the assigned server name.
+Guest users must use the prefixed server name, described in the previous section.

+If a server was started without server name, the guest users must use just the username of the server owner with '@' appended as the server name.
+Examples:

+# User alice starts two servers: one with the default name
+# and one with a custom name

+$ regd --start --access public-read
+$ regd --start --server-name info --access public-read

+# User alice contacts both servers: without the server
+# name specified, the default name is used

+$ regd --add "item1=value1"
+$ regd --server-name info --add "item2=value2"

+# User bob contacts these servers:

+$ regd --server-name alice@ --get item1
+$ regd --server-name alice@info --get item2

 ### --host
+This option applies only to servers running on IP addresses.
-In a starting server command this option specifies the name of the host to which the server must be bound:
+When starting a server on an IP address, this option specifies the name of the host to which the server must be bound:

-regd --start --host some.hostname --port ####
+regd --start --host some.hostname --port NNNN

-In an invoking client command this option specifies the name of the host where the server is running:
+In client mode this option specifies the name of the host where the server to which the command must be sent is running:

 regd --host some.host --port NNNN --get "someInfo"

 ### --port
+This option applies only to servers running on IP addresses.
-In a starting server command this option specifies the port number on which the server must be listening.
+When starting a server on an IP address, this option specifies the port number on which the server must be listening.

-In an invoking client command this option specifies the port number where the server is listening.
+In client mode this option specifies the port where the server to which the command must be sent is listening.

 ## CONFIGURATION FILE